olsonadr/cpp_panels/README.md

   - [x] Using <stdio.h> and <unistd.h> instead of <iostream> (use printf (maybe write with pipes later)).
 - Misc:
   - [x] Change character buffers to 1D
+  - [ ] Get rid of gross indices when accessing buffers by storing them in variables